 Another common risk that market makers need to be aware of is trending markets.
 Here's one example:

-If a pure market maker set his spreads naively in such a market, e.g. equidistant bid/ask spread, there's a risk of the market maker's bid consistently being filled as prices trend down, while at the same time the market continues to move away from the market maker's ask, decreasing the probability of sells.
-This would result in an accumulation of inventory at exactly the time where this would reduce inventory value, which is "wrong-way" risk.
+Suppose a pure market maker sets his spreads naively in such a market, e.g. equidistant bid/ask spread.
+In that case, there's a risk of the market maker's bid consistently being filled as prices trend down, while at the same time the market continues to move away from the market maker's ask, decreasing the probability of sells.
+This would result in an accumulation of inventory at precisely the time where this would reduce inventory value, which is a "wrong-way" risk.

-However, it is still possible to improve the probability of generating profits in this kind of market by skewing bid asks, i.e. setting a wider bid spread (e.g. -4%) than ask spread (e.g. +0.5%).
-In this way, the market maker is trying to catch price spikes in the direction of the trend and buy additional inventory only in the event of a larger moves, but sell more quickly when there is an opportunity so as to minimize the duration the inventory is held.
+However, it is still possible to improve the probability of generating profits in this kind of market by skewing bid asks, i.e., setting a wider bid spread (e.g., -4%) than ask spread (e.g., +0.5%).
+In this way, the market maker is trying to catch price spikes in the direction of the trend and buy additional inventory only in the event of larger moves, but sell more quickly when there is an opportunity to minimize the duration of the inventory is held.
 This approach also has a mean reversion bias, i.e. buy only when there is a larger move downwards, in the hopes of stabilization or recovery after such a large move.

 Market making in volatile or trending markets is more advanced and risky for new traders.
 It's recommended that a trader looking to market make in this kind of environment to get mentally familiar with it (e.g. via paper trading) before committing meaningful capital to the strategy.

-There are many moving parts when operating a market making bot that all have to work together in order to properly function:
+There are many moving parts when operating a market making a bot that all have to work together to properly function:

 - Hummingbot code

 - Hummingbot host computer

 A fault in any component may result in bot errors, ranging from minor and inconsequential to major.